shailesh-kanzariya/players-api-proj/README.md

 * Use `./src/db.json` as a starting list of players — you can continue using `db.json` to store the players for this project, or you can just use it to import the players into a DB of your choice if that works better for you

-* Free to use anything for developing and hosting the API (express, Heroku, AWS, Google Cloud etc.) as long as it's JavaScript
+* Free to use anything for developing and hosting the API (express, Heroku, AWS, Google Cloud etc.), anything works as long as it's JavaScript

 ## Submitting the project
  * Clone this repo